 In 2009, the Group acquired a property in Cavite from a local bank amounting to P140.3 million.
-The property will be paid on an installment basis with terms ranging from three to six years subject to a fixed interest rate ranging from 10% to 11%.
-The related liability is included as part of Trade payables, the current portion of which amounted to P30.6 million and non-current portion amounted to P116.9 million as of December 31, 2009.
-The related intermediary costs amounting to P7.1 million in 2009 were capitalized as part of Property Development Costs account.
+The property will be paid on an installment basis with terms ranging from three to six years subject to a fixed interest rate ranging from 10.0% to 11.0%.
+The related liability is included as part of Trade payables, the current portion of which amounted to P22.0 million and non-current portion amounted to P70.4 million as of December 31, 2010.
+The related intermediary costs amounting to P10.7 million in 2010 and P7.1 million in 2009 were capitalized as part of Property Development Costs account.